dipAch/dipach.github.io/_posts/2020-09-12-aggiungi-un-comando.md

 127.0.0.1:6379>
 ```

 If the key exists, it's well and good but we also need to check if we are dealing with the correct type of the object.
 Now, if we are expecting a string and instead retrieve a **redisDict** (HashMap) object, we should definitely not proceed.
-So that forms the second sanity in our **OR** conditional check.
+So that forms the second sanity in our **<OR>** conditional check.
 For additional details, check out the **redis/src/object.c::checkType** function.

 ```
 if ( ... || checkType(c, o, OBJ_STRING)) return;

-An Example Case:
+An Example Case (Operation on wrong data type):
 ---------------

 127.0.0.1:6379> HMSET myhash field1 "Hello" field2 "World"